huggingface/optimum-nvidia/README.md

 Note that FP8 support is only available on GPUs based on Hopper and Ada-Lovelace architectures.

-Optimum-NVIDIA currently works on Linux, and we will expand support to Windows soon.
+Optimum-NVIDIA works on Linux will support Windows soon.

-Optimum-NVIDIA currently supports text-generation with LLaMAForCausalLM, and we are actively working to expand support to include more model architectures and tasks.
+Optimum-NVIDIA currently accelerates text-generation with LLaMAForCausalLM, and we are actively working to expand support to include more model architectures and tasks.

 <!-- Optimum-NVIDIA supports the following model architectures and tasks: